21 min read

 Users of psychedelics frequently report visions of mandalas, Yantra-like geometries, fractals, and otherworldly forms during their experiences.
 The universality of these visions and the consistency in their description is very curious indeed.

 The majority of the information on plant-induced visions has been traditionally culturally protected within the bounds of ritual and initiatory rites.
-In this sense, native communities around the world have had relationships with these plants for dizzying periods of time, and consequently, a deep and immeasurable connection with mandalic and other geometric visions has been carried through their lived experience, dance, mythologies, art, and shamanic practices.
+In this sense, native communities around the world have had relationships with these plants for dizzying periods, and consequently, a deep and immeasurable connection with mandalic and other geometric visions has been carried through their lived experience, dance, mythologies, art, and shamanic practices.

 However, the systematic study of geometric hallucinations during the psychedelic experience was first studied by German-American psychologist Heinrich Klüver, whose interest in visual perception saw him experimenting with the peyote cactus—the cactus later re-introduced into the Western consciousness by the American writer Carlos Castaneda.